hakemz91/WSLRAG/README.md

 5. Right click the launcher.bat and replace the distro id name to the one you used and saved it, for example in this case is Ubuntu-22.04

-6. Lauch the launcher.bat file and it will automatically enter the for example Ubuntu-22.04
+6. Lauch the launcher.bat file, answer y and it will automatically enter the for example Ubuntu-22.04

 7. Now in the WSL windows, run the below command one at a time: